redbadger/crux/docs/src/overview.md

 ## Path to 1.0

-Crux is used in production apps today, at least one quite large one.
-In that sense we consider it production ready.
-However, to truly be at 1.0 with a more stable API, we will take the following steps:
+Crux is used in production apps today, and we consider it production ready.
+However, we still have a number of things to work on to call it 1.0, with a stable API, and other things one would expect from a mature framework.

+Below is a list of some of the things we know we want to do before 1.0:

 * Improved documentation, code examples, and example apps for newcomers
 * Improved onboarding experience, with less boilerplate code that end users have